3rd Party Identity Providers

 sso_permission_defaults dashboard configuration option to configure the permissions of users created via SSO API.
 See the SSO API docs above.

 In addition you can set custom login pages for the dashboard and portal using

 The Tyk Identity Broker (TIB) provides a service-level component that enables delegated identities to be authorized and provide authenticated access to various Tyk-powered components such as the Tyk Dashboard, the Tyk Developer Portal and Tyk Gateway API flows such as OAuth access tokens, and regular API tokens.

 Internally the TIB uses the Dashboard SSO API mentioned above.

 How it works

-Tyk Identity Broker provides a simple API, which traffic can be sent through, the API will match the request to a profile which then exposes two things:
+Tyk Identity Broker provides a simple API, which traffic can be sent *through*to the API and the API will match the request to a profile which then exposes two things:

 - An Identity Provider - the thing that will authorize a user and validate their identity